A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 Therefore, the $p$-value under $H_0( \text{Fisher} ) $ can be approximated by

-From (\ref{eq::pneyman}) and (\ref{eq::pfisher}), the asymptotic $p$-values obtained from Neymanian and Fisherian approaches differ only due to the difference between the variances $\widehat{V}(\text{Neyman})$ and $\widehat{V}(\text{Fisher})$.
-Therefore, a comparison of the variances will explain the different behaviors of the corresponding approaches.
-In the following, we use the conventional notation $R_N = o_p(N^{-1})$ for a random quantity satisfying $N \cdot R_N\rightarrow 0$ in probability as $N\rightarrow \infty$ \citep{lehmann::1998}.
+From (\ref{eq::pneyman}) and (\ref{eq::pfisher}), the asymptotic $p$-values obtained from Neymanian and Fisherian approaches differ only due to the difference between the variance estimators $\widehat{V}(\text{Neyman})$ and $\widehat{V}(\text{Fisher})$.
+Therefore, a comparison of the variance estimators will explain the different behaviors of the corresponding approaches.
+In the following, we use the conventional notation $R_N = o_p(N^{-1})$ for a random quantity satisfying $N \cdot R_N\rightarrow 0$ in probability, as $N\rightarrow \infty$ \citep[cf.][]{lehmann::1998}.